Add and deploy mobile applications

 For iOS devices, you can deploy any free application from the Apple App Store or an iOS application for which you have the binary—the .IPA—file.

-If you have the binary file, you can use the Custom option in the Admin Portal to add the mobile application.
+If you have the binary file, you can use the Custom option in the Identity Administration portal to add the mobile application.

 Automatic versus optional installation

 When you select permissions for application deployment, you can select Automatically Deploy.
 Automatic deployment is handled differently on Android, iOS, and OS X devices.

 On Android devices, only custom applications that you set for automatic deployment are installed automatically on the devices.
 Play Store applications that you set for automatic deployment are listed on the CyberArk Identity mobile app Apps screen under the Recommended banner.
 Other applications are listed under Optional.
 Users must manually install all the deployed Play Store applications.
 Newly deployed applications have a “New” button indication.